 Certainly, cheap games for smartphones have led the charge in completely changing the way people experience videogames.
 Nintendo is worried that since video games for smartphones are so cheap, developers interested in putting together a truly wonderful game will stop finding it profitable.
 Games will just not be all that profitable anymore.
 Still, perhaps it might just be a case of sour grapes.
 Developers may be forced to sell their games for under five dollars on the app store; but there are millions of app customers worldwide who could more than make up in volume what they lack in buying power.
 You have to admit that smartphone games aren't as deep or as fully featured as the current games you get on a handheld video game machine.
 But that could change as smartphones become more powerful and more entrenched.

-You have read the best review article categorized by best tips and the title Is the iPhone Killing the Handheld Video Game.
-You can bookmark or spread this post by using this URL https://besttipsto.blogspot.com/2012/07/is-iphone-killing-handheld-video-game.html.
+and the title Is the iPhone Killing the Handheld Video Game.
+You can bookmark or spread this post by using this URL http://besttipsto.blogspot.com/2012/07/is-iphone-killing-handheld-video-game.html.
 Thank You!

 Comments :